versaprav1/Apicallmaster_NUC/docs/archive/cursor_understanding_prompts_in_languag.md

 - Caching policy
   - API: disabled (live only).
   - Local JSON: cache-first and write-back (for repeated queries).
-  - DuckDB: always fresh by default; optionally enable a small result cache for expensive aggregations.
+  - DuckDB:  by default; optionally enable a small result cache for expensive aggregations.

 - Evaluation and quality loop
   - Maintain a golden set of Q→A pairs spanning each endpoint/entity and complexity level.